xochil73/merge-conflict-exercise/FUBAR.md

 My dog used to chase people on a bike a lot.
 It got so bad, finally I had to take his bike away.

 I love Ted... he's one sexy dawg.

+Today at the bank, an old lady asked me to help check her balance.
+So I pushed her over.